andy29485/some_game/ideas.md

 N.B.
 For the combat section, unless otherwise specified, (parentheses) will indicate a submenu, and [square brackets] will indicate extra information.

-Combat in [Some Game] will be semi-turn based.
+Combat in [Return of the Horsemen: A Tale of Calamity in a Perfect World] will be semi-turn based.
 All battle actions will take time to perform, which means each combatant will not necessarily have the same number of turns in a battle.
 However, when a character is ready to perform an action, time will freeze until the action is chosen.

 Options in combat:
 Attack (Physical ([List of physical attacks]), Magical ([List of magic attacks]),